Revou-FSSE-Jun25/milestone-4-Rizaldi87/README.md

 - JWT payload is the single source of truth for user identity
 - Role-based guards prevent unauthorized access
 - DTO validation ensures clean and predictable inputs
-- Postman is used as the primary API documentation tool
+- Swagger is used as the primary API documentation tool

 ---